Antonio1256/blooket-mod-hack/README.md

- copy and paste it to the console go to inspect and go to console  and type allow pasting and copy this on the bottom 👇 /**
+ copy and paste it to the console go to inspect and go to console  and type allow pasting and copy this on the bottom 👇 go to blooket first
+/**
 * @license StewartPrivateLicense-2.0.1
 * Copyright (c) 005Konz 2023